EthanTrout/Lingo-practice/TESTING.md

 ### the setGreenTile function will
 - check to see which round is curently being played
 - update tile to green if correct placement and letter on the correct round tiles
+- update tile below to contain the letters that were placed correctly

 ## setOrangeTile function